-Too many times have we helped families call 911 as the young person’s erratic and volatile behaviors have gotten to the point where they are a danger to themselves or others and experienced a substance induced psychosis and need to be hospitalized.
+Too many times have we helped families call 911 (learn about addiction interventions) as the young person’s erratic and volatile behaviors have gotten to the point where they are a danger to themselves or others and experienced a substance induced psychosis and need to be hospitalized.

 Worldwide cannabis use may just be the gravest threat to the mental health of young people, A combination of increasingly potent strains plus the public’s misconception that it is relatively harmless is causing a perfect storm.
 On average, the age when children start to dabble with cannabis is between 12 – 14, with many going to daily use by age 15 marijuana is a potent threat to the developing brain.
 The truth is the earlier one starts the greater the potential risk of mental health disorders depression, schizophrenia, anxiety, suicidal behaviors and psychosis.